State and Federal Compliance for Lead Gen and Telemarketing In 2025

 Telemarketing Identification and Consent Requirements

 Under the FTSA, Florida mandates that telemarketers identify themselves and disclose the purpose of the call or message.
-This extends to both automated calls and text messages, with a requirement for individual consent for each business entity.
+This requirement extends to automated calls and text messages, and each business entity must provide individual consent.
 SMS marketing to Florida residents requires express written consent, and companies should maintain detailed records of all obtained consents.
 Thorough documentation is essential to defend against potential claims or disputes that may arise from non-compliance.

 Private Right of Action